-Students will analyze key issues related to Canada's participation in the Second World War.
-They will critically examine topics such as government leadership, the suspension of civil liberties, propaganda, women's roles, conscription, industrial development, social reform, ethnic minorities, prisoners of war, and the legacy of the war.
-Students will focus primarily on critically examining the Canadian army, navy, and air force during the war years.
+Students will analyze key issues related to Canada's participation in the Second World War including patriotism, morality, leadership, propaganda, state intervention, the suspension of civil liberties, technology, foreign relations, gender roles, and the legacy of the war.
+Students will focus on the homefront as well as the battlefield.